grisuno/LazyOwn/COMMANDS.md

 Note:
     - Ensure that `modules/lazyreverse_shell.sh` has the necessary permissions to execute.
-    - Parameters must be set before calling this function.
+    - Parameters must be assign before calling this function.

 ## lazyarpspoofing
 Run the internal module located at `modules/lazyarpspoofing.py` with the specified parameters.